AndrasKovacs/smalltt/README.md

 #### On hash consing

-Hash consing means memoization for certain classes of objects.
+Usually by "hash consing" we mean a pervasive form of memoization, where certain objects are stored at most once in memory, and any new object construction goes through a table lookup to check if the object already exists.
 It is frequently mentioned as an optimization technique in typechecking.
 However, specifically in the context of dependent elaboration, it's not obviously desirable.

 Hash consing alone is inadequate for eliminating size explosions.
-Hash consing merges duplicate expressions to a single copy.
+Hash consing merges duplicate objects to a single copy.
 But it does not handle *beta-reduction* at all, which is a major source of size explosion!
 For a simple example, using Peano naturals, it is easy to give a compact definition for `oneMillion`, involving arithmetic operations.
 But if I normalize `oneMillion`,